esikm/Pillow/docs/handbook/image-file-formats.rst

 .. note::

-    Beginning in version 5.0.0, Pillow requires libtiff to read or write compressed files.
-Prior to that release, Pillow had buggy support for reading Packbits, LZW and JPEG compressed TIFFs without using libtiff.
+    Beginning in version 5.0.0, Pillow2 requires libtiff to read or write compressed files.
+Prior to that release, Pillow2 had buggy support for reading Packbits, LZW and JPEG compressed TIFFs without using libtiff.